When you create a Unity project, Unity creates a folder for your project which contains an Assets

 folder (Project tab) More info

-See in Glossary inside Unity to view the contents of your Assets
+See in Glossary to view the contents of your Assets

 folder.
-Therefore, if you save or copy a file to your Assets
+Whenever you save or copy a file to your Assets

-When you modify a file in Unity, Unity does not modify your original source file, even though you can often choose between various ways to compress, modify, or otherwise process the asset within Unity.
-Instead, the import process reads your source file, and creates a game-ready representation of your asset internally, matching your chosen import settings.
+When you modify a file in Unity, Unity doesn’t modify your original source file.
+Instead, the import process reads your source file, and creates a representation of your asset internally, which matches your chosen import settings.
 If you modify the import settings for an asset, or make a change to the source file in the Assets

 folder, Unity re-imports the asset again to reflect your changes.